SebSK3/homeserver/README.md

 # sebsk's homeserver

 This repo hosts rewrite of my personal homeserver.
-It assumes four different machines to different tasks:
+It assumes five different machines to different tasks:

-- Reverse proxy machine: it just contains reverse proxy (haproxy) to other machines
+- Reverse proxy machine: the one and only.
-- Storage machine: the stuff that is important to have backups of
+- Storage machine: all the stuff that has heavy lifting with data.
+It has qBitTorrent and *arr services.
+Serves them via NFS.
-- Matrix machine: bridge of all stuff that i don't really need, but frens use - Facebook Messenger, Whatsapp, Instagram chats, Telegram
-- Dockers machine: It contains all the apps that i use, each isolated in docker, for now it's about 10-13 apps like Paperless-ngx, Nextcloud, PhotoPrism etc.

-Dockers machine uses the storage machine for the stuff that really needs it (e.g Nextcloud user files).
+- Media machine: Nextcloud, Jellyfin, Immich.
+- Security machine: Vaultwarden, Zoneminder, Homeassistant.
+- Services machine: Everything else that doesn't belong to all other three (e.g Paperless-ngx).

+Every machine except reverse proxy has nginx which routes the traffic to corresponding dockers.

+All the machines have internal network with reverse proxy machine.

+All the machines, except reverse proxy machine are connected with another internal network, which is for storage.

 In future i plan to move from Docker to Kubernetes.

-## TODO

-### Matrix:

-- [ ]  Syncv3 account and database creation